psolbach/grip/README.md

 ![asd](http://heimdash.com/grip.svg)

 Grip.js is a lightweight (1kb) insertion switch for Javascript modules.
+Grip can replace Grunt or any other full-fledged task runner and integrate with a more minimal approach.
 Borrowing from require.js, a single script tag in your HTML will

 1. Insert an array of unpacked Javascript modules for development.
 2. Or a pretailored & minified production version of your JS.

-Grip can replace Grunt or any other full-fledged task runner and integrate with a more minimal approach using shell/js scripts.

-Your HTML remains untouched -- but don't panic just yet at the sheer terror of having more to-and-back from dynamic loads.
-Fields test have proven that this speeds up perceived and actual load times.
+Your HTML remains untouched.
+Field test have proven that this speeds up perceived and actual load time -- so don't wander off just yet.

 ### Usage